zahraaghapour/BigData/README.md

 #### This homeworks are written by Scala language.
 #### You can see related questions pdf in every homework.
 #### I Used Eclipse to Run Programs.
-To this aim open a new project and Import Files From Folders you downloaded from this repo.
+To this aim and run with Eclipse, open a new project and Import Files From Folders you downloaded from this repo.

     HW1 : WordCount and Clustering
     HW2 : RandomForest In Spark (KDDCUP999 Dataset)  and  Decision Tree (MNIST Dataset)